msteffan/fundamentals/02_chapter/05_lesson.md

 5. **Side Bar** - use the side bar to respond to issues, create pull requests, and change the settings for this repo.

+There are a ton of unique Github features crammed on this page, but we'll only be using three of them to start.

 ## Our GitHub Flow